stijn-dejongh/lovecraft_public_domain/raw_converts/ge.md

 the woodpile in the corner and the cupboard on the wall.
 A few moments later, when the fire was going nicely, I asked him if I might not prepare food for both; but he courteously declined.

-   "It's too hot to eat, " he told me. &lsquo;Besides, I had a bite before you came. "
+   "It's too hot to eat, " he told me.
+"Besides, I had a bite before you came. "

   After washing the dishes left from my lone meal, I sat down for a while, smoking